Celebrity worship syndrome: Mental health

 Evidence indicates that poor mental health is correlated with celebrity worship.
 Researchers have examined the relationship between celebrity worship and mental health in United Kingdom adult samples.
 One study found evidence to suggest that the intense-personal celebrity worship dimension was related to higher levels of depression and anxiety.
 Similarly, another study in 2004, found that the intense-personal celebrity worship dimension was not only related to higher levels of depression and anxiety, but also higher levels of stress, negative affect, and reports of illness.
 Both these studies showed no evidence for a significant relationship between either the entertainment-social or the borderline-pathological dimensions of celebrity worship and mental health.

 Another correlated pathology examined the role of celebrity interest in shaping body image cognitions.
 Among three separate UK samples (adolescents, students, and older adults), individuals selected a celebrity of their own sex whose body/figure they liked and admired, and then completed the Celebrity Attitude Scale along with two measures of body image.
 Significant relationships were found between attitudes toward celebrities and body image among female adolescents only.

-The findings suggested that, in female adolescence, there is an interaction between intense-personal celebrity worship and body image between the ages of 14 and 16, and some tentative evidence suggest that this relationship disappears at the onset of adulthood, which is between the ages of 17 and 20.
+The findings suggested that, in female adolescence, there is an interaction between intense-personal celebrity worship and body image between the ages of 14 and 16.
+Tentative evidence suggests that this relationship disappears at the onset of adulthood, which is between the ages of 17 and 20.
 These results are consistent with the authors who stress the importance of the formation of relationships with media figures, and suggest that relationships with celebrities perceived as having a good body shape may lead to a poor body image in female adolescents.
 This can be again supported by a study carried out, which investigated the link between mass media and its direct correlation to poor self-worth/ body image in a sample group of females between the ages of 17 and 20.